BINF-3101/Lab1_computational_skills/README.md

 # Step 1 - Log into the student research cluster
 &nbsp;
 ## Using the iMacs or a personal Mac computer
+You can watch our TA Theo demonstrate the commands below: flag
 To log into the cluster using a Mac you will use the SSH Client.
 &nbsp;
 ### Mac Step 1a - Open SSH Client